-Leading with a methodology that promotes deep customer understanding, our teams are able to bring data to the table to help company leaders and product teams make decisions that will results in a faster, efficient, and successful launch.
+Leading with a methodology that promotes deep customer understanding, our teams are able to bring data to the table to help company leaders and product teams make decisions that will result in a faster, efficient and successful launch.
 Here's a quick project example of some key steps taken to build out that valuable customer understanding.

 Who & Where

 We interviewed and observed 31 users in all.
 There were a variety of roles, such as Buyers, Supply Planners, Operations Managers, Product Engineers, Demand Planning Managers and more.

 A lot of data

 The project team organized over 1,140 notes captured during Contextual Inquiries into a hierarchy of common issues and themes.
 The process required two weeks for setup, the activity itself, the wall walk, and synthesis of the data.

 Give us more meaningful ways to interpret and take action.

 "It has all the information but it doesn’t say, hey, there’s a disconnect between all the [site] demand and what the CM is driving.
 You don’t get a notice like that.
 You have to notice it.”